 Harry Porterfield, beloved former CBS 2 News anchor, dead at 95

-CHICAGO (CBS) -- Beloved longtime CBS 2 news reporter and anchor Harry Porterfield has died at the age of 95.
+CHICAGO (CBS) -- Legendary former CBS 2 news reporter and anchor Harry Porterfield has died at the age of 95.

-His family confirmed that Harry died Monday morning of natural causes after a short illness, surrounded by his famil in Munster, Indiana.
+His family confirmed that Harry died Monday morning of natural causes after a short illness, surrounded by his family in Munster, Indiana.

 Harry spent 51 years on television in Chicago, including nearly 30 years at CBS 2 before retiring in 2015.